abbas070/MITFutureMakers/README.md

 ### Day 9:
 - For day 9 our task was to extend the dataset for a CNN model to notice differences.

+### Day 10:
+- After playing "Survival of the Best Fit" game on ethical problems with AI and hiring, I have learned on how algorithmic basic occurs and possible ways to prevent it.
+The game itself was designed well, with implementation of both software engineering and machine learning (AI).
+After each step of completing the game, there was a series of questions to answer, and the game would proceed with the option that we choose and then adapt to our results.
+A real-world example that seems to be very common is COMPAS (Correctional Offender Management Profiling for Alternative Sanctions) algorithm that is used in US court systems to predict the likelihood that a defendant would become a recidivist.
+For prevention of bias, a richer dataset must be used for training machine learning algorithm.